AY2526S1-CS2113-W12-3/tp/docs/DeveloperGuide.md

       ```
       Got it.
 I've added this habit:
       [H] Exercise (deadline: 2025-11-02 09:00, streak: 1)
-      Now you have 2 habits in the list.
+      Now you have X habits in the habit list.
       ```

 - **sendDeleteHabitMessage(Habit, int)**
     - **Purpose:** Confirm a habit was deleted.
     - **Example output:**
       ```
-      Noted!
-I've removed this habit:
+      Got it.
+I've deleted this habit:
       [H] Meditate (deadline: 2025-11-01 20:00, streak: 4)
-      Now you have 1 habit in the list.
+      Now you have X habit in the habit list.
       ```

 - **sendIncStreakMessage(Habit, StreakResult)**